trimstray/nginx-admins-handbook/README.md

 #### Response

-After receiving and interpreting a request message, a server responds with an HTTP response message.
+After receiving and interpreting a request message, a server responds with an HTTP response message:

 ```
                      FIELDS OF HTTP RESPONSE       PART OF RFC 2616